 Common Background Check Mistakes Recruiters Should Avoid

-SHRM's research indicates the total cost of a bad hire reaches 50-200% of annual salary - and many of those hiring failures trace back to screening process errors, not tool limitations.
-Even with the right platform, recruiting teams make avoidable mistakes that slow down hiring or create legal exposure.
+SHRM’s research indicates the total cost of a bad hire reaches 50-200% of annual salary - and many of those hiring failures trace back to screening process errors, not tool limitations.
+Even with the right platform, recruiting organizations make avoidable mistakes that slow down hiring or create legal exposure.
 Here are the six most common ones:

 Running checks too late in the process.
 Some teams wait until after salary negotiation to initiate background checks.
 That adds 3-5 days to an already long hiring cycle.
 Trigger the check as soon as the candidate accepts a conditional offer - not after they’ve signed paperwork.